Vladimir Zhirinovsky: Putin-era political career

+On 12 September 2014, Zhirinovsky was sanctioned by the UK government in relation to actively supporting the use of Russian Armed Forces in Ukraine and annexation of Crimea.

+Zhirivinsky campaigned for president for a final time in the 2018 presidential election.

 Views

-Zhirinovsky expressed admiration for the 1996 United States presidential election candidate Pat Buchanan, referring positively to Buchanan's comment labelling the United States Congress as "Israeli-occupied territory."
+Zhirinovsky expressed admiration for the 1996 United States presidential election candidate Pat Buchanan, referring positively to Buchanan's comment labelling the United States Congress as "Israeli-occupied territory".
 Zhirinovsky said that both the United States and the Russian Federation were "under occupation" and that "to survive, we could set aside places on U.S. and Russian territories to deport this small but troublesome tribe."

-Buchanan strongly rejected this endorsement, saying he would provide safe haven to persecuted minorities if Zhirinovsky were ever elected Russia's president, eliciting a harsh response by Zhirinovsky: "You soiled your pants as soon as you got my congratulations.
+Buchanan strongly rejected this endorsement, saying that he would provide safe haven to persecuted minorities if Zhirinovsky were ever elected Russia's president, which elicited a harsh response by Zhirinovsky: "You soiled your pants as soon as you got my congratulations.
 Who are you afraid of, Zionists?"

 Scholars of Russia consider him to have a neo-Eurasianist outlook.
-Besides expressing his concern for Turks and Caucasians displacing the Russian population from their settled territory, Zhirinovsky also advocated for all Chinese and Japanese people to be deported from the Russian Far East.
-During his 1992 visit to the United States, Zhirinovsky called on television "for the preservation of the white race" and warned that the white Americans were in danger of turning their country over to Black and Hispanic people.
+In addition to expressing his concern for Turks and Caucasians displacing the Russian population from their settled territory, Zhirinovsky also advocated for all Chinese and Japanese people to be deported from the Russian Far East.
+During his 1992 visit to the United States, Zhirinovsky called for "the preservation of the white race" on television and warned that the white Americans were in danger of turning their country over to Black and Hispanic people.

 In 2004, Zhirinovsky spoke at the City Court of Saint Petersburg, in reference to the assassination of Galina Starovoytova.
-After accusing Starovoytova of having worked for foreign intelligence, he said "I have always said openly that for democrats of pro-Western orientation there are only three roads: prison, the grave, and emigration."
+After accusing Starovoytova of having worked for foreign intelligence, he said: "I have always said openly that for democrats of pro-Western orientation there are only three roads: prison, the grave, and emigration."

 On 23 August 2014, Zhirinovsky said Russia should abolish political parties, instead favouring an autocratic system in which the leader would be chosen by the "five to six thousand wisest people" in the country.
 He also proposed returning to the Imperial flag and anthem.
+The proposals were rejected by Vladimir Putin.

 In September 2016, inspired by Donald Trump's signature border wall proposal, Zhirinovsky proposed building a border wall and banning Muslims from entering Russia.